Table of Contents

 Final Thoughts: RevOps is Only As Good as the Data Used

 RevOps is a powerful role, and it can make a huge impact on businesses and their revenue.
-If you want to scale aggressively and maximize your profit, investing in RevOps is something you should look at.
+If you want to scale aggressively and maximize your profits, investing in RevOps is worth considering.

-One thing to keep in mind, though, is that since RevOps is data-driven, it’s only ever going to be as effective as the data that they’re using.
+One thing to keep in mind, though, is that since RevOps is data-driven, it’s only ever going to be as effective as the data it uses.
 Because of this, it’s imperative to choose analytics tools that are accurate and reliable.

 Baremetrics, for example, is unlike many of our competitors.
 When calculating MRR and ARR, we look exclusively at active customers whose accounts are in good standing— not those with paused or delinquent subscriptions.
 This gives you an accurate understanding of the actual revenue coming your way.